jimcar/cavemode/README.md

 Download the binary from https://github.com/jimcar/cavemode/releases, and install it so that can be found in $PATH.

-##### Building cavemode from source
+##### Building from source

-To build cavemode from source, you must have a Go 1.2 development environment.
+To build from source, you must have a Go 1.2 development environment.

-###### On MacOSX, you may need to install mercurial using homebrew: "brew install mercurial"
+###### MacOSX: you may need to install mercurial using homebrew: "brew install mercurial"

 $ cd $WORK_DIR